Warning! Snark Ahead!

 What follows is my response to a comment left on the post Quit Complaining, Your Suffering is Nothing Compared to What Jesus Faced and a comment posted on the Seeking His Kingdom blog.

-A Fundamentalist Christian using the Spaniardviii moniker thinks that Satan has taken my “heart” completely away from Christ.
-Which is funny, of course, because the word “heart” in the Bible refers to the mind, and I can assure you my mind is still firmly attached to my decrepit body.
+A Fundamentalist Christian using the Spaniardviii moniker thinks that Satan has taken my “heart” completely away from Christ: which is funny, of course, because the word “heart” in the Bible refers to the mind, and I can assure you my mind is still firmly attached to my decrepit body.
 And what’s this idea that I will regret my decision to reject the teachings of Christianity every time I close my eyes?
 I scientifically tested Spaniardviii’s hypothesis — closing my eyes one hundred times.
 I waited for regret to appear, but alas it never made a grand appearance.
 Not one time.
 I think I can safely conclude that Spaniardvii’s hypothesis is false.

 According to Spaniardviii I have no “spiritual” insight.
 How could I, right?
 I am now an apostate.
 But, I wasn’t always an apostate.
 At one time, I was an on-fire, sold-out follower of Jesus.
 I was certainly “spiritual” for many, many years.
-People such as Spaniardviii will search in vain for evidence to bolster their claim that I was never a true Christian®.
+People such as Spaniardviii will search in vain for any evidence to bolster their claim that I was never a True Christian®.
 Since real Christians never, ever walk away from Jesus, and I am now an atheist, it is evident that I was never a member of Club Jesus®.

-I posted an email yesterday I received from an Evangelical who said I was living a hedonistic lifestyle.
-And now, today, here’s another commenter making a similar claim.
+Several years ago, I posted an email I received from an Evangelical who said I was living a hedonistic lifestyle.
+And now, here’s another commenter making a similar claim.
 According to Spaniardviii, I am living a “sinful” lifestyle.
 What is this sinful life I am living?
 I ask.
 I suspect, to most people, my lifestyle would be quite benign and boring.
 What is it in my way of living that suggests I am some sort of hedonistic sinner?
 Now, I might want to live such a life.
 But alas, want and ability are two different things.
 The Bible says, the spirit is willing, but the flesh is weak.
 That’s me.
 I sure want to be a bad, bad, bad sinner, but my body won’t cooperate.

 In another comment left on Seeking His Kingdom, Spaniardviii says:

-Your welcome but I know for sure that he will delete it [his comment] but at least he will read it.
+Your [sic] welcome but I know for sure that he will delete it [his comment] but at least he will read it.

 Wrong again, Spaniardviii.

 According to Spaniardviii’s blog, Spiritual Minefield, his goal is to “help Christians avoid false doctrine.”
-It’s too late for me, since God has most certainly given me over to a reprobate mind, but it might not be too late for some of you.
+It’s too late for me since God has most certainly given me over to a reprobate mind, but it might not be too late for some of you.
 Perhaps Spaniardviii can help get you on the right track — that track being, of course, the one that he is on.
 Amazing, yes?
 Every Christian thinks his track (belief) is the right one.